 The benefits of knee replacement surgery include _______.

 One of the risks of knee replacement surgery is _________.

-This will ensure that the patient/guardian is on exactly the same page.
+This will ensure that the patient/guardian has a complete understanding.

 In this last section, the patient/guardian must provide his or her legal consent.
-The patient's full legal name must be provided, along with the name of the procedure and the full legal name of the physician and institution.
-For example -
+The patient's full legal name must be provided, along with the name of the procedure and the full legal name of the physician and healthcare institution.

 Medical consent is a form that is used by a parent or guardian to give permission to another person or health facility to provide medical treatment for their child or ward.
 A medical consent form is a necessity if the child is traveling with someone who is not their legal guardian and cannot make medical decisions.Read More